bradoyler/route-cache/README.md

 Make your routes do this ->![dodging](http://forgifs.com/gallery/d/80400-8/Muhammad-Ali-dodges-punches.gif)

 ## Why?
-- makes hard-working routes super-fast, under heavy-load
+- makes hard-working routes super-fast, under heavy-load, [see Load Tests](loadtests)
 - easy to use and fork for your needs
 - works with gzip compression